niemopen/cmftool/doc/CMFandXSD.md

 * The name of the augmentation type (an augmentation type for `BarType` might not be named `BarAugmentationType`)
 * The name of the augmentation element (might not be `BarAugmentation`)
-* More than one augmentation element in a namespace that is substituted for `BarAugmentationPoint`
+* More than one augmentation element in a namespace that is substituted for `BarAugmentationPoint`.
+For example, someone could create`ns:AddressAugmentation` and `ns:OtherAddressAugmentation`, both substitutable for `nc:AddressAugmentationPoint`.

 My preference is to forbid all three practices in the NDR.
 If that is not acceptable, we'll have to put some extra information in the CMF-XSD extension.

 I don't think cardinality constraints on augmentation points make any sense, so I'm not supporting them at present.
 (BTW, I also don't believe in metadata on an augmentation element -- but that's not a CMF issue.)

+Types with complex content are augmentable if and only if they have an `AugmentationPoint` element.
+This is a property in the CMF model.

 ## Adapter types / External content